Daunte Culpepper

 Daunte Rachard Culpepper (born January 28, 1977) is an American former professional football quarterback who played in the National Football League (NFL) for 11 seasons, primarily with the Minnesota Vikings.
-He played college football for the UCF Knights, winning the Sammy Baugh Trophy in 1998, and was selected by the Vikings in the first round of the 1999 NFL draft.
+He played college football for the UCF Knights, winning the Sammy Baugh Trophy in 1998 after leading the NCAA in completion percentage.
+Culpepper was selected by the Vikings in the first round of the 1999 NFL draft.

 During his seven seasons with the Vikings, Culpepper led the team to two playoff runs, one division title, and an NFC Championship Game appearance, along with earning three Pro Bowl selections.
-He also set the single-season record for the most total yardage produced by an NFL quarterback in 2004.
-However, Culpepper suffered a devastating knee injury the following season that ended his Vikings tenure.
-After his injury, he played sparingly for the Miami Dolphins, Oakland Raiders, and Detroit Lions.
+He also set the single season record for the most total yardage produced by an NFL quarterback in 2004.
+After suffering a devastating knee injury the following season that ended his Vikings tenure, Culpepper played sparingly for the Miami Dolphins, Oakland Raiders, and Detroit Lions.
 Culpepper last played professionally for the Sacramento Mountain Lions of the United Football League (UFL).

 Early life

 Culpepper was born to single mother Barbara Henderson, who is the sister of former NFL linebacker Thomas "Hollywood" Henderson.
 While his mother was pregnant with him, she was imprisoned for armed robbery.
 Culpepper was adopted when he was a day old and raised as one of over 15 children of the late Emma Lewis Culpepper, who worked in the correctional facility where his mother was held.
 They lived in Ocala, Florida, where Culpepper attended Vanguard High School.
 He played football, coached by Phillip (Phil) Yancey, as well as basketball and baseball.
 After his senior season in 1994, Culpepper was named Mr. Football in the state of Florida.
 In 2007, Culpepper was named to the FHSAA's All-Century Team of the top 33 football players in Florida's 100-year history of high school football.

 Near the end of his high school team's state basketball championship game, the referee called Culpepper for traveling when he was driving for the game-winning lay-up.
 Later in his career, Culpepper celebrated football touchdowns by mimicking the motion a basketball referee makes when calling traveling, also known as "the roll".

-Culpepper was drafted in the 26th round (730th overall) by the New York Yankees in the 1995 Major League Baseball Draft but did not sign and chose to attend college.
+Culpepper was selected in the 26th round (730th overall) by the New York Yankees in the 1995 Major League Baseball draft, but did not sign and chose to attend college.